lzwjava/blog-source/_posts/2022-12-28-creative-ideas.md

 I think if we can make mask microphones, it will help a lot in these situations.
 So I can wear a mask microphone, so my voice will not spread to nearby seats.
 As its name implies, this kind of microphone looks like a mask, the typical N95 mask.

+When you search the similar products online, you can find that there are already some tools that can help with this.
+They are designed to help people sing songs loudly.
+It is like a big cup.
+However, you need to use your hands to hold it on.
+If we use it in the meetings, we will find it has some disadvantages.

+It is a really big market for this tool.
+If not, why do people spend extra money to build or rent meeting rooms?
+Also because online meetings and online collaboration just become popular in recent few years, the market isn't prepared well.